Status icons on the email history tab: what they look like and what they mean.

 This status means the email was delivered, and we detected that the subscriber opened it.

-Email opens are tracked by the standard method of including an invisible 1px-by-1px tracking image that loads when the email itself is opened.
+Email opens are tracked by the standard method of including an invisible 1-pixel tracking image that loads when the email itself is opened.

 NOTE: In some cases, a subscriber's email provider may have images disabled by default, which can interfere with this tracking.
 If the subscriber proceeds to click a link inside the email we'll still detect that email as having been opened even if the image didn't load.

 This status means the email was delivered, and we detected that the subscriber clicked a link inside of it.
-Clicks will also trigger the email to be detected as opened in situations where our opens tracking image wasn't able to load.
+Clicks will also trigger the email to be detected as opened in situations where our open-tracking image wasn't able to load.

 ☝️ A note on automated opens & clicks:

-Some subscribers may have strict security settings on their domain where a spam filter automatically opens emails and click the links in them to be sure they're safe, before placing the message in the user's inbox.
+Some subscribers may have strict security settings on their domain, where a spam filter automatically opens emails and clicks the links to be sure they're safe before placing the message in the user's inbox.
 This is more common with organizational and business email addresses, and it can cause false positives when it comes to open and click tracking.
 If you suspect this may be the case for some of your subscribers, we have more information and some steps you can take to help mitigate it here.

 If an email is marked as bounced, it means our mailing servers tried several times to send the email to the subscriber's inbox without success.